Kentucky Derby winner Medina Spirit dies after collapsing in California - NewsBreak

 Medina Spirit tested positive after the May 1 Derby for betamethasone, a legal medication that is not allowed on race day.
 It was Baffert’s record seventh win in the Derby.

-Last Friday, Robertson released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.Medina Spirit drug test confirmed, trainer Baffert suspended 2 years
+Last Friday, Robertson released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.Medina Spirit’s Kentucky Derby victory in serious jeopardy after failed drug test

 The Kentucky Horse Racing Commission has been investigating the case and has yet to hold a hearing that could possibly disqualify Medina Spirit.